KubeOps/gitlab-chart/doc/registry/README.md

 ## Configuring the `image`

-This section dictates the settings for the container image used by this sub-chart's [ReplicaSet][].
+This section dictates the settings for the container image used by this sub-chart's [Deployment][].
 You can change the included version and `pullPolicy` but it is *not recommended* to alter the `repository`.

 Default settings:
 - `repository: registry`